 A new major may not require a new degree if that new major will still carry the exact language of an extant degree program on the diploma (e.g. students with distinct programs in accounting major or in marketing, each earning a diploma which specifies only “Bachelor of Science Business Administration”).
 New majors of this type do not require approvals beyond the relevant Dean’s office and the Provost’s office.
 Review the current approved degree programs for Boulder.

 A single proposal may cover multiple levels (bachelor’s, master’s, doctoral) of ongoing degree programs for a single content area.
-Protocols regarding department renames, splits, and reconfigurations are available from Institutional Analysis.
+Protocols regarding department renames, splits, and reconfigurations are available from the Office of Data Analytics.

-Concurrent bachelor’s/master’s degree programs are not considered new, if they are comprised of a combination of already-approved constituent degrees.
-See Guidelines for a Concurrent Degree Program.
+Bachelor's-Accelerated Master's degree programs are not considered new, if they are comprised of a combination of already-approved constituent degrees.
+See Bachelor's-Accelerated Master's Program Policies.

 The usual time frame is typically two or more years from conception to student enrollments in the new degree program.
 After Regent and CCHE approval, there may be a delay of up to 18 months to accomplish federal (SEVIS) approval (required for international student enrollment) and insertion into the application for admission cycle.